GoSoBit/mine.b/README.md

-# hamiyoca - Hash me if you can
+# Hash me if you can

 ## Getting Started